 Cook stirring until blended and thickened.

-Spray baking pan with nonstick cooking spray; arrange filets in it.
+Spray baking pan with nonstick cooking spray; arrange fillets in it.

 Season with black pepper; cover with sauce.